KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The HTM is a 4x4 matrix that combines rotation and translation transformations.
 It enables us to express both the position (translation) and orientation (rotation) of a coordinate frame relative to another coordinate frame.

 <div align="center">
+The images below are the computation of the Homogeneous Transformation Matrix of Articulated Manipulator
 ![HTM1](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/c078fed1-b4a9-445a-b752-b06cd6acdd54)
 ![HTM2](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/89d03ab2-9463-4ad7-832d-454189ce2813)